jleo32/Fearless/solution.md

 ## Caveats:

-- DELETE will return success even if item id does not exist
+- DELETE will return success even if item id does not exist; should return a 404
+- GET item by id should return a 404 if item does not exist

 ## Future iterations: